MarcoJanse/AZ-140/MS-Learn/MS-Learn-notes-AZ-140.md

 By default, Rules and Rule Sets are accessed from C:\Program Files\FSLogix\Apps\Rules.

 File types:

 - rule files (.fxr)
 - assignment files (.fxa)

-FSlogix supports four rule types:
+FSLogix supports four rule types:

 - **Hiding Rule** - hides the specified items using specified criteria.
 - **Redirect Rule** - causes the specified item to be redirected as defined.